-Cryosurgery is a modern form of treatment for Morton’s neuroma.
-Cryosurgery for Morton’s neuroma offers patients a minimally invasive, clinic-based procedure with a high success rate and virtually no risk of stump neuroma.
+Cryosurgery is a modern form of treatment for Morton’s Neuroma, which offers patients a minimally invasive, clinic-based procedure with a high success rate and no risk of stump neuroma.

 Cryosurgery for Morton's Neuroma

 Cryosurgery is the use of extreme cold in medicine or surgery to destroy abnormal or diseased tissue.
 The term comes from the Greek words cryo (“icy cold”) and surgery meaning “hand work” or “handiwork”.
 Cryosurgery has been historically used to treat a number of diseases and disorders, especially a variety of benign and malignant skin conditions.

 Cryosurgery uses Nitrous Oxide gas to form a 6-10mm ice ball at the tip of a cryo-needle, which reaches temperatures as low as -50°C. The tip can then be used to selectively destroy nerve tissue.
 In the case of Morton’s neuroma treatment this is done by causing extensive vascular damage to the nerve sheath capillaries.
 This then causes demyelination (breakdown of the myelin sheath) and degeneration of the axon.